 Xcode is a complete developer toolset for creating apps for Mac, iPhone, and iPad.
 Xcode brings user interface design, coding, testing, debugging, and submitting to the App Store all into a unified workflow.
 Xcode includes the Xcode IDE (Integrated Development Environment), compilers for the Swift and Objective-C programming languages, Instruments analysis tool, iOS Simulator, the latest SDKs for iOS and OS X, and hundreds of powerful features.

-Downloading Xcode and SDKs
+Downloading and Updating Xcode and SDKs

 Do not submit apps built using beta software, as beta versions of Xcode, Operating Systems, and SDKs are for development and testing only.

 Invalid Private Key and Certificate Pairing

 If you received an error message saying, "Xcode could not find a valid private-key/certificate pair for this profile in your keychain."
 This error message indicates that the Keychain Access application on your Mac is missing either the public or private key for the certificate you are using to sign your app.